 Does your child or a child you work with echo or script to communicate?
 Do they repeat questions, books or movies, but have a hard time producing spontaneous utterances?
 Have you tried different therapies and techniques but don't see improvement?
 PLEASE check out Natural Language Acquisition.
 If this sounds like your child and you are curious to hear about using this approach, contact us!

-Natural Language Acquisition was developed for gestalt language processors that use delayed echolalia to communicate by Marge Blanc (based off of Prizant and Wetherby's research).
-Gestalt language processors learn language in chunks and focus more on intonation than on words.
+Natural Language Acquisition was developed for gestalt language processors that use delayed echolalia to communicate by Marge Blanc (based off of Prizant and Peter's research).
+Gestalt language processors process language in chunks and focus more on intonation than on words.
 A GLP may store a chunk of language for later use using the exact intonation and language the original speaker used.
 Most gestalts (chunks of language or scripts) are also tied to an emotional experience/memory for GLPs.
 Most typically developing kids will say "dog" and then eventually "big dog" and then expand from there.
 Gestalt language processors may hear a parent say, "Wow, that's a big dog!" and that's what they say every time they see a dog (or any other animal, or walk by the park...).
-They have a hard time breaking the"chunk" (or gestalt) apart.
-It makes for very awkward speech and social exchanges (as "wow, that's a big dog!" surely does not apply to every dog situation in the world!)
+They have a hard time breaking the"chunk" (or gestalt) apart in the beginning stage of gestalt language development.
 Natural Language Acquisition is the framework used to guide us in helping a child move from echolalia to self-generated (original, flexible) language.

 As described in Natural Language Acquisition on the Autism Spectrum: A journey from Echolalia to Self-Generated Language (Marge Blanc, 2012), there are six primary stages of language development among gestalt language processors.
 They are summarized below, with two ongoing examples to illustrate the progression.
 In reality, mitigation is happening with many phrases simultaneously.

 The Six Stages of Natural Language Acquisition (Blanc, 2012)